viettelidc-provider/terraform-provider-vopencloud/docs/resources/blockstorage_volume_v2.md

     Changing this creates a new volume.

-* `scheduler_hints` - (Optional) Provide the Cinder scheduler with hints on where to instantiate a volume in the ViettelIdc cloud.
+* `scheduler_hints` - (Optional) Provide the Cinder scheduler with hints on where to instantiate a volume in the VOpenCloud cloud.
 The available hints are described below.

 The `scheduler_hints` block supports: